Amishi Jha: Military

 Exposure to significant and potentially traumatizing stress is pervasive for military personnel during times of war.
 Such stress can lead to a degradation of psychological health with potentially dire consequences for the individual (e.g. PTSD), mission (e.g. impaired judgment), and family (e.g. divorce), amongst others.
 In some of the first studies of mindfulness training in the military, Jha partnered with the Mind Fitness Training Institute and training developed and delivered by Dr. Elizabeth Stanley of Georgetown University.
 An 8-week mindfulness training course was offered to Marines preparing to deploy to Iraq.
-She found that the more time Marines spent engaging in mindfulness exercises outside of the classroom, the more they improved in their working memory and mood.
+She found that the more time Marines spent engaging in mindfulness exercises outside the classroom, the more they improved in their working memory and mood.
 Jha suggested that working memory capacity may be a core cognitive capacity necessary to preserve psychological resilience in high stress cohorts.
 These findings suggest that even in individuals facing extraordinary levels of stress, mindfulness training may help improve overall mental health and well-being.